usbpc/AudiblePodcastFeed/docs/AUTOMATE_DOWNLOADING.md

 ```
 <details>
 <summary>Explanation of <a href="https://www.freedesktop.org/software/systemd/man/latest/systemd.timer.html"> the timer unit</a></summary>
-The timer unit tells systemd to run the *systemd service*, when the wall clock
+The timer unit tells systemd to run the <i>systemd service</i>, when the
-time  has 00 or 30 in the minutes.
-A random delay of up to 600 seconds is added
+wall clock time has 00 or 30 in the minutes.
+A random delay of up to 600 seconds
-each time.
-Combined the wall clock sheduling with the random delay mean, that
+is added each time.
+Combined the wall clock sheduling with the random delay mean,
-the *systemd service* is executed twice an hour:
+that the <i>systemd service</i> is executed twice an hour:
 <ul>
 <li>0-10 minutes after the full hour</li>
 <li>30-40 minutes after the full hour</li>